rsksmart/devportal-1.0/_rsk/architecture/account-based.md

 layout: rsk
 title: Account Based RSK Addresses
 collection_order: 4200
-tags: rsk, checksum, chainId, address, derivation
+tags: rsk, checksum, chainId, address, derivation, eip1191, eip155, bip44, slip44
-description: "EIP1191 chainId is used in RSK addresses as a checksum"
+description: "EIP-1191 chainId is used in RSK addresses as a checksum. m/44'/137'/0'/0 is the derivation path used for BIP-44 compatible wallets."
 ---

 RSK Addresses incorporate an optional blockchain identifier (also known as `chainId`).
 If the `chainId` is not present, it is assumed the address refers to the RSK main network.